-• After a lot of research, work with the community and other state departments, and a month-long public comment period, standard definitions and individual choices were established on July 1, 2024, for the following things:

-Updated Requirements for Collecting Race, Ethnicity, and Language Data

-- Enclosure A Race and Ethnicity - Enclosure B Preferred Language - Enclosure C Name, Pronouns, Sexual Orientation and Gender Identity - Enclosure D Residence Codes - Enclosure E Status Codes - Creating common data definitions is an important step to improve our understanding of individuals, and allowing individuals to identify and see themselves in the information that is collected. - Over 400 regional center staff have been trained so they will be ready to use the new data categories beginning January 1, 2025.
-They also are training other staff at each regional center. - These changes have been programmed into the regional center case management systems. - These changes comply with recently updated federal reporting requirements, and with state laws.
+- After a lot of research, work with the community and other state departments, and a month-long public comment period, standard definitions and individual choices were established on July 1, 2024, for the following things: Updated Requirements for Collecting Race, Ethnicity, and Language Data - Enclosure A Race and Ethnicity - Enclosure B Preferred Language - Enclosure C Name, Pronouns, Sexual Orientation and Gender Identity - Enclosure D Residence Codes - Enclosure E Status Codes - Creating common data definitions is an important step to improve our understanding of individuals, and allowing individuals to identify and see themselves in the information that is collected. - These changes have been programmed into the regional center case management systems. - These changes comply with recently updated federal reporting requirements, and with state laws. - The Department is beginning to use these updated categories in its dashboards and reports.